 ||Eligibility for ADA Service

 Access San Joaquin offers Paratransit Dial-A-Ride for those who qualify under the Americans with Disabilities Act (ADA).
-This program is specifically designed for those individuals who due to their disability, are functionally unable to use Access San Joaquin’s fixed-route service.
+This program is specifically designed for those individuals who due to their disability, are functionally unable to use fixed-route services in San Joaquin County.

 Under the ADA regulations, there are three categories of persons who are eligible for ADA paratransit service:

 - Any individual with a disability who is unable, as the result of a physical or mental impairment (including a vision impairment), and without the assistance of another individual (except the operator of a wheelchair lift or other boarding assistance device), to board, ride, or disembark from any vehicle on the system which is readily accessible to and usable by individuals with disabilities [is eligible for ADA paratransit.

 - Any individual with a disability who needs the assistance of a wheelchair lift or boarding assistance device is able, with such assistance, to board, ride, and disembark from any vehicle which is readily accessible to and usable by individuals with disabilities, if the individual wants to travel on a route on the system during the hours of operation of the system at a time, when such a vehicle is not being used to provide designated public transportation on the route.
 An individual is eligible under this paragraph with respect to travel on an otherwise accessible route on which the boarding or disembarking location, which the individual would use, is one at which boarding or disembarking from the vehicle is precluded.